JiLabUCBerkeley/FACED2PFM-vessel/1DPIV/readme.md

    To run the vesselAngleD script independently (i.e. without kymographs), you will have to draw a line ROI along the length of the vessel of interest in the morphology image and save the imageJ ROIs following instructions in step 1.

 ## Section 3: Demo data in the 'sample data' folder
+### 1. full-frame stack as raw input:
-A small 2D dataset '20200302_47_D430.tif' is included in sample data\PIV to demonstrate the processing starting from step a in section 3 part 1.
-20200302_47_D430_sum.tif is the temporally summed morphology image of the blood vessel cross-sections.
+A small dataset '20200302_47_D430.tif' is included in 'sample data' to demonstrate steps 1 - 3 in section 2.
+20200302_47_D430_sum.tif is the time-summed morphology image of the blood vessel cross-sections.
 20200302_47_D430_kymoROI.zip contains the imageJ ROIs.
+### 2. kymographs as raw input
-A kymograph 20200226_16_D360_kymoROI01.tif is included as well to guide processing starting from kymographs directly
+A kymograph 20200226_16_D360_kymoROI01.tif is included as well to guide processing starting from kymographs directly, section 2 step 3 only